pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 ## Use deprecation window to handle backward compatibility
 One future option is to keep both old and new operators, but set a certain deprecation window for old operators.
 Deprecate the old operator when the window expires.
 There are some open questions on this option:
 * What would be the window length?
 Would it be different for different situations (internal vs. external, server vs. mobile, etc.)
-* From user's point of view, the number of operators my bloat, depending on the length of deprecation window.
+* From user's point of view, the number of operators my bloat, but the old operators out of SLA BC window can be removed.

 ## Downgraders for FC
 Dual to upgreaders for BC on client, downgraders can be used for FC on server.
 There are several options: